 - A healthy fat helps the body to absorb turmeric.

 - Turmeric prevents viruses from replicating.

-- Examples of health fats are olive oil, coconut oil, whole milk, cheddar cheese, Parmesan, grape seed oil etc.
+- Examples of health fats are olive oil, coconut oil, whole milk or cream, cheddar cheese, Parmesan, grape seed oil etc.

 - Turmeric can be sprinkled on Chicken, Turkey, Pizza, Tomato sauce, etc.